mfem/web/src/gpu-tips-n-tricks.md

 - Execution Dependency — An input required by the instruction is not yet available.
 Execution dependency stalls can potentially be reduced by increasing instruction-level parallelism.

 You can use `nvprof --metrics` with:
-`stall_inst_fetch` for the percentage of stalls occurring because the next assembly instruction has not yet been fetched, `stall_exec_dependency` for the percentage of stalls occurring because an input required by the instruction is not yet available, `stall_memory_dependency` for the percentage of stalls occurring because a memory operation cannot be performed due to the required resources not being available or fully utilized, or because too many requests of a given type are outstanding, `stall_memory_throttle` for the	percentage of stalls occurring because of memory throttle, `stall_sync` for the percentage of stalls occurring because the warp is blocked at a `__syncthreads()` call.
+`stall_inst_fetch` for the percentage of stalls occurring because of instruction fetch, `stall_exec_dependency` for the percentage of stalls occurring because of execution dependency, `stall_memory_dependency` for the percentage of stalls occurring because a memory dependency, `stall_memory_throttle` for the	percentage of stalls occurring because of memory throttle, `stall_sync` for the percentage of stalls occurring because the warp is blocked at a `__syncthreads()` call.

 ### Optimizing the register usage:
-This can be achieved two ways:
+We can know if there is register spilling by two means:

 - Compiling for Cuda with `-Xptxas="-v"` tells you at compilation the register usage and spills for each kernel.
 - Mesuring *local memory transfers* with a profiler tells you if there is register spills. `nvprof --metrics local_load_transactions,local_store_transactions --kernels myKernel` should be `0`.